richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Reference data

 The ground reference data was collected from 2018 to 2023 (inclusisve), in which visual discrimination of grasses were conducted by experts from the ACT government.
-The field sampling plots were randomly selected with each plot size equivalent to 400<sup>2 {(i.e., 20m by 20m) to match the nominal ground sampling distance of the Sentinel-2 satellite.
+The field sampling plots were randomly selected with each plot size equivalent to 400m<sup>2 <br>

+(i.e., 20m by 20m) to match the nominal ground sampling distance of the Sentinel-2 satellite.
 The geographic coorodinates of a plot were collected using a handheld GPS with a horizontal accuracy of approximately 5m.
 In each plot, the observer recorded the botanical composition including a fraction of vegetation cover and bare soil.
 Further, the grasses were separated into native/exotic, perennial/annual, and C3/C4 with the level of plant diversity recorded.
 Post-field processing of the data was done, removing bad rows and columns of data.
 The reference data was used to build, train and validate the machine learning classifier}.